How To Know If You’re Burnt-Out and What To Do About It

 Unsurprisingly, this level of stress causes some students to stop handing in assignments, skip classes, or produce work they’re not particularly proud of.

 “It’s as if you’ve exhausted all of your efforts.
-You want to keep trying but no matter how much effort you put in, there comes a point where you can’t keep up anymore,” explained April Kongmanivong, a Service Business Development Centre Manager who pointed out that your job can also be a source of anxiety in your life.
+You want to keep trying but no matter how much effort you put in, there comes a point where you can’t keep up anymore,” explained April Kongmanivong, a Business Development Centre Manager who pointed out that your job can also be a source of anxiety in your life.

 Burnout envelops you wholly; it sucks your energy and leaves you emotionally and psychologically drained.
 Many students have exhibited physical symptoms because of burnout, causing them further distress.